-INTRODUCTION TO ART - AR1013 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: None.
+INTRODUCTION TO ART - AR1013 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
 This is a great way to sample many of our art courses in one single semester class.
-Intro To Art will give you a wide variety of art experiences as you do projects in drawing, graphic design, painting, ceramics, computer art and photography.
+Intro to Art will give you a wide variety of art experiences as you do projects in drawing, graphic design, painting, ceramics, computer art and photography.

-COMIC ARTS - AR2813 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None but Drawing 1 is helpful.
+COMIC ARTS- AR2813 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Drawing 1 is helpful.
 This course is for the naturally talented and interested cartoonist, as well as the curious beginner.
 We will teach you the basics of drawing cartoons and then invite you to develop your own personal style as we explore a variety of cartooning styles, including hero comics, manga, comic strips, graphic novels, and even get in some exposure to simple animation techniques.
-This class is repeatable.

 DRAWING 1 - AR2313 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
 Learn how to draw figures, faces, and objects from observation and your imagination.
-Learn how to use charcoal, pencil and ink like artists.
+Learn how to use charcoal, pencil, chalk, and pen and ink like artists.
 Discover how to talk about art and look at the world like an artist.
 Are you afraid you can't draw?
 Don't worry, we'll teach you how.

 DRAWING 2 - AR3313 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Drawing 1 or teacher approval.
 This class brings your original ideas to life by using charcoal, pencil, pastels, and ink.
 Learn perspective and figure drawing, and create multiple prints in relief printmaking.
 This is an advanced class that will build on the techniques you learned in Drawing 1.
-This class is repeatable.

 PAINTING 1 - AR2513 - Fr., Soph,.
 Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None (Drawing 1 recommended).
 Create original paintings with acrylic and watercolor.
 Learn how you can bring your ideas to life with color and brushstrokes.
 We'll teach you the painting techniques you need to create artwork your friends will envy.
-This class is repeatable.

-SCULPTURE - AR3413 - Fr., Soph., Jr., Sr. -1 sem., 1/2 cr. - Prerequisite: None.
-You will get to work with glass, clay and plaster.
-Learn how to fuse glass, construct large-scale artwork with plaster gauze, and much more!
-If you are looking for an art class that involves constructing, carving, and assembling, this is the class for you.
-This class is repeatable.
 GRAPHIC DESIGN 1 - AR2213 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
 In this interesting course you will learn what it takes to be a designer, solving problems and communicating through composition, typography and images.
-You will solve real client problems like logos, page design, advertising and illustration.
-In this Mac-based course, you will work every day on computers, learning Adobe Illustrator software.
+You will solve real client problems like logos, page design, package design, advertising and illustration.
+In this Apple Mac-based course, you will work every day on computers, learning the software that actual designers use.

-GRAPHIC DESIGN 2 - AR3213 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Graphic Design 1.
-If Graphic Design 1 showed you how satisfying it is to communicate through visual design, this second level course will help you to develop your own design style.
-You will design an infographic, animate a short commerical, create a package design and more.
-This course finishes with your choice of independent projects.
+GRAPHIC DESIGN 2 - AR3213 - Fr., Soph., Jr., Sr. - 1 sem 1/2 cr. - Prerequisite: Graphic Design 1.
+If Graphic Design 1 showed you how satisfying it is to communicate through visual design, this second level course will help you to develop your own design style and offer you even more design problems to solve.
+We step it up a notch, design our own fonts, layout web pages, design our own books and create more complex multimedia works.
 This class can really help prepare you for a college experience in art by building your portfolio.
-This course is repeatable.

 CERAMICS 1 - AR2113 - Fr., Soph., Jr., Sr. -1 sem., 1/2 cr. - Prerequisite: None.
 You will get to work with clay all semester.
 We'll make mugs, vases, sculptures, and more!
 You will also get to use the pottery wheel.
 We'll teach you the entire ceramic process of constructing, firing, and glazing your artwork.